Filamentous 970 nm long for Ebolavirus. Diameter is about 80nm.

 The primary product of the unedited transcript of GP gene yields a smaller non-structural glycoprotein sGP which is efficiently secreted from infected cells.
 RNA editing allows expression of full-length GP.

-- Attachment to host receptors through GP glycoprotein mediates is endocytosed into vesicles in the host cell.
-Host DC-SIGN and DC-SIGNR play a role in virion attachment.
+- Attachment to host receptors through GP glycoprotein like DC-SIGN and DC-SIGNR .

-- In some culture cells, GP glycoprotein can be processed by host Cathepsin L and Cathepsin B into 19kDa GP1.
+- The virion enters the cell by Macropinocytosis.
+In some culture cells, GP glycoprotein can be processed by host Cathepsin L and Cathepsin B into 19kDa GP1.
 But this processing is not happening in all cells or for all ebolavirus.
-19kDA GP1 interacts with host NPC1, which is highly expressed in dendritic cells.

 - Sequential transcription, viral mRNAs are capped and polyadenylated by polymerase stuttering in the cytoplasm.